-Consider these important factors before you select and install tiles:
+Consider these important factors before you select and install tiles for floors and walls:

 Understanding the room layout (the size and shape of your room) helps you to decide the tile layout.
 It may be perfectly square, rectangular or totally different shape.
 It matters while you select a tile.
-Room layout will help you to decide start point and pattern.
+Room layout will help you to decide start point and pattern for your wall tile or floor tile.

 When you know your furniture layout and size of the tile you may want to go for, you can better decide on the start point.
 The start point is where you will start with a full tile in both directions.
 With furniture layout in mind, you can decide where to hide residual tile (the last strip of tile along the wall/corners which is usually a smaller strip as compared to regular tile you are using).